-Prerequisites: E, M, R, BIOL101 (or recommend 2 yrs of high school biology, or one year of high school biology and one year of chemistry).
+Prerequisites: E, M, R, BIOL 101 or HONR 101 (or recommend 2 yrs of high school biology, or one year of high school biology and one year of chemistry).

 121 HONORS INTRODUCTION TO PSYCHOLOGY, FALL 3(3-0)

 Description, understanding and control of human behavior.
 Two-fold aims: increase student ability to understand self and others and make more satisfactory adjustment to life and introduction to the field of Psychology.